Liam Byrne: 2nd term (2005–2010)

-2010–2016
+3rd term (2010–2015)

-Following his re-election at the 2010 general election, Byrne was appointed by new Labour leader Ed Miliband to lead Labour's policy review for two years.
+At the 2010 general election, Byrne was again re-elected with an increased vote share of 52% and an increased majority of 10,302.
+Following the election, Byrne was appointed by Ed Miliband to lead Labour's policy review for two years.

 He was Shadow Secretary of State for Work and Pensions from January 2011 to October 2013.
-He was sacked after increasing criticism from Labour members and having "badly lost the confidence of the PLP", particularly after allegedly describing the Conservative-led coalition's benefits cap as "too soft, saying that "Ministers have bodged the rules so the cap won't affect Britain's 4,000 largest families and it does nothing to stop people living a life on welfare".
+Byrne was sacked after increasing criticism from Labour members and having "badly lost the confidence of the PLP", particularly after allegedly describing the Conservative-led coalition's benefits cap as "too soft", saying that "Ministers have bodged the rules so the cap won't affect Britain's 4,000 largest families and it does nothing to stop people living a life on welfare".

-Alongside Chuka Umunna, Byrne made an official visit to Israel in October 2012 as part of the LFI's UK-Israel Economic Dialogue group.
-Byrne is a member of the Labour Friends of Israel.

-Byrne is the chair of the APPG on Inclusive Growth, formed in July 2014 upon the request of the Archbishop of Canterbury, with the aim of finding a new consensus on inclusive growth to ensure the benefits of growth are enjoyed by all sectors of society.
-He is also chair of the APPG on Children of Alcoholics, which has produced a manifesto in support of the estimated 2.5 million children of alcoholics who live in the UK.
-Byrne himself was one of these children and set up the APPG after speaking publicly about his father's condition in 2015.
+He is the Chairman of the APPG on Inclusive Growth, formed in July 2014 upon the request of the Archbishop of Canterbury, with the aim of finding a new consensus on inclusive growth to ensure the benefits of growth are enjoyed by all sectors of society.

-Byrne was shortlisted for the Grassroot Diplomat Initiative Award in 2015 for his work on raising money for charities and remains in the directory of the Grassroot Diplomat Who's Who publication.
+4th term (2015–2017)

+Byrne was again re-elected at the 2015 general election with an increased vote share of 68.4% and an increased majority of 23,362.

 He supported Owen Smith in the 2016 Labour Party leadership election.

+5th term (2017–2019)

+Byrne was again re-elected at the snap 2017 general election with an increased vote share of 81.1% and an increased majority of 31,026.

+Byrne is a member of the Labour Friends of Israel and of Labour Friends of Palestine and the Middle East.